DHTMLX/docs-suite/docs/grid/api/history/canredo_method.md

 # canRedo()

-@short: checks whether an action can be redone
+@short: checks whether an action within the Grid history can be redone

 @signature: {'canRedo(): boolean;'}